Get in Touch: Dinah and Iain Thompson

 Bewdley

 The bulk of Bewdley town is situated on the western bank of the River Severn, including the main street - Load Street - whose name derives from lode, an old word for ferry.
-Bewdley - described as the most perfect small Georgian town in Worcestershire.
+Bewdley is often described as the most perfect small Georgian town in Worcestershire.
 Located on the River Severn, its name says it all - from the French words Beau Lieu - beautiful place.

 Most of Bewdley's shops and amenities are situated along Load Street, at the top of which lies St Anne's Church, built between 1745 and 1748 by Thomas Woodward of Chipping Campden.